A Walk Around Hourglass Lake at Disney World

 The Disney Skyliner station for Pop and Art sits in the middle of the bridge.
 Guests line up along both sides of the bridge each morning to take the Skyliner to Epcot or Hollywood Studios.

-So if you’re coming from a park or resort, Art of Animation is on your right and Pop Century is on your left.
+So if you’re coming from a park or resort via the Skyliner, Art of Animation is on your right, and Pop Century is on the left.
 We’ll start on the Art of Animation side of the bridge.

 Related: Cars Section at Art of Animation